TheSuguser/Tensorflow_exercises/README.md

 # Tensorflow_exercises
-The project includes the basic tensorflow tutorial and some easy demos.
+The project includes the basic tensorflow tutorials and some easy demos.

 I will commit new demos with new material delivered by MSc Data Science and Machine Learning courses at UCL.